The 5 Best Inversion Tables for Back Pain & Sciatica

 They have a large range of high-quality inversion tables and inversion equipment at different prices and reliable customer service.

-Easily folds and leaned against the wall or under the bed
+Easily folds and leans against the wall or under the bed

 Here’s Teeter explaining how their inversion table decompresses your spine: